Perfecting shopping experiences on mobile

 Result

-The pickup flow became one of the most-used post-purchase journeys in the app improving TNPS.
-Share of pickups initiated via app helps overal retention of customers towards mobile app.
-Feature serve as foundation for later picku-up box simillar UI flows.
+The pickup flow became one of the most-used post-purchase journeys in the app.
+The share of pickups initiated via the app improved overall retention within the mobile app.

 Challenges